Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

 ## Simple Summary

 This is the schema for the content contract metadata.
 This metadata contains information about the content contract and the assets on that contract.

 ## Abstract

 Ideally, each Content Contract has a 1-to-1 relationship with a Game from a developer or Collection of assets from a Content Creator.
 The metadata information will be used by all user-facing applications to get an insight regarding the game that is attached to contract as well as the assets registered to that content contract.

-## Motivation

-The content contract metadata is being standardized in order to allow game specific smart contracts to operate seemlessly between each other and establish trust in the ecosystem.
-It provides a common schema for the interoperability of reading data across different front ends.

 ## Specification